Our Services

 Medication toxicities are a common but often overlooked cause of unexplained exhaustion and a metallic taste in mouth.
 By reviewing your prescriptions, conducting targeted tests, and adjusting therapy, your doctor aims to reduce these side effects while maintaining the benefits of your treatment.

 Remember: your role in reporting symptoms and keeping an accurate medication list is vital.
-If you're ever in doubt, use Ubie's Medically approved LLM Symptom Checker Chat Bot to evaluate your symptoms before your appointment, or speak directly with your healthcare provider.
+If you're experiencing persistent fatigue, unusual taste changes, or other concerning symptoms, take a moment to use Ubie's free symptom checker to better understand what might be happening before your appointment, or speak directly with your healthcare provider.
 For any life-threatening or serious symptoms, always seek immediate medical attention.

 Speak to your doctor about any new or worrying symptoms—you're the most important member of your care team.